keisuke198619/metricNLDS/README.md

 * `metric_PF`
 	- Core implementation of our metric.
 * `demo_metric_PF`
-	- A simple demonstration script of our metric
+	- A simple demonstration script of our metric.